rafelafrance/traiter/README.md

 - Hind foot Length (In progress)
 - Ear Length (In progress)

-## Parsing strategy

-There are many possible strategies for parsing traits from these notations.
-I am using simple but modified shift-reduce parsers.
-For now, there is one parser per trait or trait set.

-Basic program flow:

-* Extract the data to be parsed from a text file.

-* Feed each column cell to one or more parsers.

-* The parser will first use a lexer to tokenize the input string.
-The lexers will skip as many irrelevant characters as possible leaving only what is relevant for parsing that particular trait.

-* The parser then:
-  - Scans the tokens from left to right looking for the **longest** rule that matches the top of the stack.
-I look both back into the stack of productions and forward into the token list to find the longest match that uses the token at the top of the stack.
-  - If there is no match then I shift to the next token.
-  - If there is a match I perform the reduction.
-  - All terminal reductions are put into an array that contain the matched value(s), where in the string the match occurred, and any flags that indicate possible problems with the extraction.

-* There is a possible post-processing step to handle things like having too many results returned, which is almost always unhelpful.
-Or, to make sure that we have agreement between sets of traits.
-For instance, making sure that the "sex" trait agrees with the "testes" or "ovaries" trait.

-* Results are place into an output file (CSV, or HTML).

 ## Install
 You will need to have Python3 (3.7+) installed, as well as pip, a package manager for python.
 You can install the requirements into your python environment like so: